rdpoor/mulib-vs-freertos/ReadMe.md

 ## Overview

 **mulib** is a highly performant, compact and reliable framework for building complex applications in resource-constrained embedded systems.

 **FreeRTOS** is a market-leading real-time operating system (RTOS) for microcontrollers and small microprocessors.

 This project replicates an existing FreeRTOS example project using the mulib framework in order to compare the two versions and to gain practical experience in translating the FreeRTOS idioms to the mulib model.

 ## Summary

+One of the design goals of mulib is "a lot of performance in a little space".
+This is borne out in this example: mulib uses far less RAM and FLASH than the corresponding application written using FreeRTOS.

 This table summarizes the difference in code size between the FreeRTOS and mulib versions: